breakcrypto/phantom/README.md

     	IP address to bootstrap the network -bootstrap_url string
     	Explorer to bootstrap from.
+  -coin_conf
+      Name of the file to load the coin information from.
   -daemon_version string
     	The string to use for the sentinel version number (i.e. 1.20.0) (default "0.0.0.0") -magic_message string